-B.A. and B.S. - Major in Business Administration and Major in Biblical Studies
+B.A. and B.S. - Major in Business Administration

 Advisor: Ascencion Gomez, D.S.L

 The Mid-Atlantic Christian University degree in Business Administration will prepare you for leadership in organizations and institutions.
 The need for committed Christian leaders working in for-profit and not-for-profit organizations has never been greater.
 Excelling in leadership and administration requires the ability to think strategically and to make tough decisions.
 This requires confidence in one's ability and wise counsel.
 You will build that confidence with a Business Administration degree from MACU.